abhinav/tmux-fastcopy/README.md

 ### <a id="clipboard"></a> How do I copy text to my clipboard?

-To copy text to your system clipboard, you can use tmux's `set-clipboard` option.
+To copy text to your system clipboard, you can use tmux's `set-clipboard` option and change the action to `tmux set-buffer -w` if you're using at least tmux 3.2.

     set-option -g set-clipboard on
+    set-option -g @fastcopy-action 'tmux set-buffer -w -- {}'

-With this option set, tmux will make use of the OSC52 escape sequence to directly set the clipboard for your terminal emulator--it should work even through an SSH session.
-Also check out [A guide on how to copy text from anywhere][osc52] to read more about OSC52.
+With this option set, and the `-w` flag for `set-buffer`, tmux will use the OSC52 escape sequence to directly set the clipboard for your terminal emulator--it should work even through an SSH session.
+Check out
+[A guide on how to copy text from anywhere][osc52] to read more about OSC52.

   [osc52]: https://old.reddit.com/r/vim/comments/k1ydpn/a_guide_on_how_to_copy_text_from_anywhere/

-If your terminal emulator does not support OSC52, you can configure `@fastcopy-action` to have tmux-fastcopy send the text elsewhere.
+If you're using an older version of tmux or your terminal emulator does not support OSC52,  you can configure `@fastcopy-action` to have tmux-fastcopy send the text elsewhere.
 For example,

     # On macOS:
     set-option -g @fastcopy-action pbcopy